pauldotknopf/pauldotknopf.github.io/posts/2018-11-09-give-ubuntu-darch-a-quick-ride-in-a-virtual-machine.md

 comment_issue_id: 8
 ---

  I've been using [Darch](https://godarch.com) for a while now as my daily driver.
 I think it is a wonderful tool that many people would enjoy using if they would only give it a shot.
-I also understand that it is difficult to get an environment setup appropriatly to evaluate Darch, considering it's integration with the bootloader/grub.
+I also understand that it is difficult to get an environment setup appropriately to evaluate Darch, considering it's integration with the bootloader/grub.

-The goal of this post is to provide guidance to quickly setup a local VM (using your choise of a hypervisor) with a working Darch environment.
+The goal of this post is to provide guidance to quickly setup a local VM (using your choice of a hypervisor) with a working Darch environment.
 I will then walk you through the process of building and booting into Ubuntu.

 Generating a raw non-EUFI msdos partitioned disk image file (named ```boot.img```) with Darch installed is very simple.